OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-32.md

 ## Numbers 32:34

-The descendants of Gad constructed Dibon, Ataroth, Aroer,
+The descendants of Gad constructed the towns of Dibon, Ataroth, Aroer,

 ## Numbers 32:35